Four-gluon vertex from the Curci-Ferrari model at one-loop order: Results and discussion

 \section{Results and discussion}

 The main goal of this work is to explicitly compute the four-gluon 1PI Green function~\eqref{4gluon3pBare} at one-loop order in the CF model for the configuration $(p, p, p, -3p)$ with gauge group $SU(3)$ in four space-time dimensions and compare it with the brand new lattice data that was released recently~\cite{Orlando24}.
-To do so, we compute the corresponding Feynman graphs at one-loop order using the {\it FeynCalc} package~\cite{FeynCalc1, FeynCalc2, FeynCalc3} and renormalize the results to take care of the divergences.
-To accurately describe the results, we perform a renormalization group improvement.
-We adopt the IRS renormalization scheme, suitable for making reliable perturbative calculations in the CF model even in the IR regime.
 Our results come as a prediction of the CF model since all its parameters were previously fixed by two-point correlators, up to an overall normalization constant.
 This global factor is needed to compare our results obtained in the IRS renormalization scheme with the lattice data obtained using a different scheme.
+This factor was determined by minimizing a joint error $\chi^2=\frac 1 2 (\chi_H^2+\chi_G^2)$, where $\chi_H^2$ and $\chi_G^2$ measure the error between the lattice data and the CF outcomes.
+We found the overall constant for $H$ to be $\mathcal{N}=0.10695$, which leads to a factor for $G$ of $\frac{10800}{3888} \mathcal{N}$, see \cite{Orlando24}.

 The four-gluon 1PI Green function in the configuration $(p,p,p,-3p)$ in $SU(3)$ can be written in terms of analytical expressions for the bare form factors $H(p)$ and $G(p)$, which can be found in the supplementary material~\cite{Supplement1}.
 The final results for the renormalized form factors $H(p)$ and $G(p)$ taking into account the renormalization group improvement can be found in Figs.~\ref{Hgraph} and~\ref{Ggraph}, along with their corresponding lattice data~\cite{Orlando24}.

-We remark that we have chosen this configuration for simplicity since it already allows us to explain the interesting features of the four-gluon vertex and compare it with lattice data, but we could adopt any collinear configuration of interest.
-Furthermore, we show in App.~\ref{AppAnalytical} that our approach can provide analytical expressions for the four-gluon vertex at one-loop accuracy for any collinear configuration, showing that this remarkable feature is not a peculiarity of the simple configuration chosen here.
+We show in App.~\ref{AppAnalytical} that our approach can provide analytical expressions for the four-gluon vertex at one-loop for any collinear configuration, showing that this remarkable feature is not a peculiarity of the simple configuration chosen here.